giantswarm/rfc/cluster-app-values-schema/README.md

 }
 ```

-Best practices:
+If a description is given, additional requirements apply to the value:

+- Description content MUST NOT include any line breaks.
+- Descriptions MUST NOT contain formatting code like e.g. Markdown or HTML.
+- Descriptions MUST use sentence case capitalization and punctuation.
-- Do not repeat the property name or title in the description.
+- The description SHOULD NOT repeat the property name or title.
+Correct: "Identifies this cluster uniquely within the installation.", incorrect: "Cluster name identifies this cluster uniquely within the installation.".
-- Write descriptions between 50 and 200 characters long.
+- Descriptions SHOULD be between 50 and 200 characters long.
-- Use simple language.
+- Descriptions SHOULD be written in simple language.
-- Use sentence case and punctuation.

 ### R6: Properties should provide examples {#r6}